 Example: Sebastian Hobarth of PixelTrend Apps “knew IDFA opt-ins were important” but didn’t know how important they were.
-After finding out that an opt-in was 6X more valuable, Sebastian focused AB testing to increase opt-in acceptances.
+After finding out that an opt-in was 6X more valuable, Sebastian focused on AB testing to increase opt-in acceptances.
 The outcome?
-A 30% increase in acceptances drove up overall app revenue 50%.
+A 30% increase in acceptances drove up overall app revenue by 50%.

-Despite the market moving in a direction to make harder to collect, share and utilize data, it is clear leveraging first-party data is undoubtedly the future for driving mobile app success.
-We hope this article helps you identify some strategies, outcomes and ideas on how to build their very own first-party data strategy.
+Despite the market moving in a direction to make it harder to collect, share and utilize data, it is clear leveraging first-party data is undoubtedly the future for driving mobile app success.
+We hope this article helps you identify some strategies, outcomes, and ideas on how to build their very own first-party data strategy.

-AdLibertas is a data platform for specifically built for mobile apps.
+AdLibertas is a data platform specifically built for mobile apps.
 We help app developers leverage their first-party data to help achieve their growth goals.
 If you’re interested in seeing how we can help you with your mobile app growth goals, get in touch!